How DuoNinja works

 Read articles and books matched to your active language course.
 When you mark a text as read, or move to the next page in books, DuoNinja can track words from that text or page as Seen in Vocabulary.

 If you tap a word and save a meaning, that meaning is saved to Vocabulary.
+In articles, you can also select a short phrase and save a meaning for the whole phrase.
 Neither action automatically turns every word into a flashcard.

 Vocabulary